 The Chancellor, George Osborne, delivered his budget statement for 2016 yesterday with an emphasis on savings and retirement.
 The headline announcement saw the introduction of a new tax-efficient savings product for consumers, one that closely resembles the flexible retirement ISA we have called on the Government to create.

 Here is our summary of the key changes for savers:

-The Chancellor stated that the scheme would benefit those younger workers who receive poorer pension contributions.
-The chancellor has deliver both a top-up ISA to help to fill the savings gap and a higher annual limit from April 2017.
+The Chancellor stated that the scheme benefited those younger workers who receive poorer pension contributions.
+The chancellor delivered both a top-up ISA to help to fill the savings gap and a higher annual limit from April 2017.

 The Chancellor announced the cut of Capital Gains Tax from 28% to 20% which will ‘put rocket boosters on the backs of enterprise and productive investment’, the Chancellor told MPs.
 The basic rate of Capital Gains Tax will also fall from 18% to 10% on 6th April.

 We are pleased to see that the Chancellor is in tune with our vision of a Retirement ISA and introduced the Lifetime ISA to help thousands save for their future.
 This, along with the newly increased ISA limit, will help facilitate an economy that is more aware of the need to save and invest for their future.

 This article is based on True Potential LLP’s interpretation of the 2016 Budget Statement published on 16th March 2016.
 It is a broad summary and cannot cover every nuance, you should not take or refrain from taking any action based solely on this article.

 Since the new pension freedoms announced last April, there has been a lot of discussion around how much you should save, where to invest and what to do with your pension pot once you retire.

 Your retirement plan is one of the most important investments you will ever make.
 You will likely be making decisions on your pension’s investment strategy for the rest of your life, but it doesn’t have to be daunting.